siyuxie2025/607-project-02/ANALYSIS.md

 I tried several different degrees of freedom for the error student t-distribution to avoid cherry-picking.

 #### What are the limitations of your simulation study?
-I did not explore the impact of different β distribution and also the high-dimensional cases.
+I did not explore the impact of different $\beta$ distribution and also the high-dimensional cases.

 #### What scenarios did you not include, and why might they matter?
 When the target focuses on different quantile level, the results may differ a lot.
 However, I do not have a good benchmark algorith to compare with.
 It can be applied for conservative decision-making.
+Also, I think it would be valuable to study the scenarios with multiple arms to choose from.

 #### How do your results inform practice or theory?
-It aligns with the theory that a quantile estimator in this case provides a more robust and more accurate β estimation.
+It aligns with the theory that a quantile estimator in this case provides a more robust and more accurate $\beta$ estimation.
 But this can be inferred from the quantile regression property.

 #### What would you investigate next if you had more time/resources?
 I may want to work on high-dimensional setting simulation, as the main contribution of the paper was based on high-dimensional contextual data.
+Also, multiple arms scenarios case is worth investigating.

 #### Which aspects of the implementation were most challenging?
 Modularize my code is definitely a pain.
 When I write them in functions, I get confused about which one should be called first.
 Also, the structure must be designed more carefully compared with working directly with interface notebook.
 Making the results reproducible -- adding a random seed in each part and creating a makefile are quite challenging.